kellbyhudson/FTM/README.md

 # Football Team Manager
 A Player Personnel Database Management System that promotes data integrity and streamlines the data entry process for a pseudo organization Owner.
 This program was created as a capstone project concluding my time at the Arkansas Coding Academy.

+The SQL Database can be found at /sql/sqldatabase.sql within this file folder.

 [![loginscreen.png](https://i.postimg.cc/KcpRjL07/loginscreen.png)](https://postimg.cc/Sj8ytXFj)
 ## Build Summary
 Tools used: